 “Vergeoise” is a kind of sugar that has a stronger taste and also comes from sugar beet.
 It can be either blond or brown, and the darkest is also the most flavorful.
 I enjoy it on my crêpes or in yoghurt.

 BUY SIMILAR VANILLA SUGAR IN THE U.S. HERE.

 4. Fromage blanc & crème de marrons

-Crème de marrons is usually sold in cans rather than jars, so it’s pretty easy to bring on the plane.
+Crème de marrons is usually sold in cans rather than jars (or in a tube), so it’s pretty easy to bring on the plane.
 Anyway, the sweetness of that jam is perfect with the smoothness of fromage blanc.
 It also works with yoghurt for some of my kids.

 6. Rhubarb jam

 Rhubarb is not the most common fruit, but it’s always been one of my favorites, on pies or as stewed fruit.
 So it’s not really a surprise that it’s my favorite jam.
 I just love this sweet-sour taste!